Is Bali Safe for Travelers?

 I decided to put this guide together after experiencing a few disappointing situations myself.
 With the hopes of helping others avoid falling victim to any Bali scams or traps.
 Specially for first-time visitors.

-Is Bali Safe: Petty Crime & Scams
+Is Bali Safe: Petty Crime and Scams

 Snatching of Phones and Bags While Driving a Bike